-Organ/tissue transplants (continued) You pay Blood or marrow stem cell transplants in randomized and controlled Phase III clinical trials that are sponsored by the National Cancer Institute (NCI) or the National Institutes of Health (NIH), limited to: Y Autologous transplants for: - chronic myelogenous leukemia - chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL) - early stage (indolent or non-advanced) small cell lymphocytic lymphoma - small cell lung cancer - epithelial ovarian cancer - multiple sclerosis - systemic lupus erythematosis - systemic sclerosis - systemic sclerosis - scleroderma - scleroderma - scleroderma-SSc (severe, progressive) - childhood rhabdomyosarcoma - advanced Ewing srcoma - advanced childhood kidney cancers - mantle cell (non-Hodgkins lymphoma) Coventry Transplant Network: Nothing for inpatient services; all charges over \$1,000,000 Network: Nothing for inpatient services; all charges over \$200,000 Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount; all charges over \$100,000 Not covered: Ÿ Expenses for services or supplies specifically excluded by the Plan, unless part of a treatment plan approved through the Coventry Transplant Network Ÿ Donor screening and search expenses after four screened donors, except when approved through the Coventry Transplant Network Ÿ Travel, lodging and meal expenses not approved by the Plan- Ÿ Services and supplies for or related to transplants not listed as covered.
+Organ/tissue transplants (continued) You pay Blood or marrow stem cell transplants in randomized and controlled Phase III clinical trials that are sponsored by the National Cancer Institute (NCI) or the National Institutes of Health (NIH), limited to: Autologous transplants for: chronic myelogenous leukemia chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL) early stage (indolent or non-advanced) small cell lymphocytic lymphoma small cell lung cancer epithelial ovarian cancer multiple sclerosis systemic lupus erythematosis scleroderma scleroderma advanced Ewing srcoma advanced childhood kidney cancers mantle cell (non-Hodgkins lymphoma) Aetna Transplant Network: Nothing for inpatient services; all charges over \$1,000,000 Network: Nothing for inpatient services; all charges over \$200,000 Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount; all charges over \$100,000 Not covered: All charges Expenses for services or supplies specifically excluded by the Plan, unless part of a treatment plan approved through the Aetna Transplant Network • Donor screening and search expenses after four screened donors, except when approved through the Aetna Transplant Network • Travel, lodging and meal expenses not approved by the Plan- • Services and supplies for or related to transplants not listed as covered.
 Related services or supplies include administration of chemotherapy when supported by transplant procedures.
-All charges Anesthesia Professional services for the administration of anesthesia in hospital and out of hospital Note: When multiple anesthesia providers are involved during the same surgical session, the Plan's allowance for each anesthesia provider will be determined using CMS guidelines.
-Network: Nothing for services performed on an inpatient basis or outpatient hospital /ASC; \$15 copayment when performed in a physician's office Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount Note: If you use a Network facility, we pay Network benefits when you receive services from an anesthesiologist who is not a Network provider.
-See We have Network providers , Section 1, for further details.
+Anesthesia Professional services for the administration of anesthesia in hospital and out of hospital Note: When multiple anesthesia providers are involved during the same surgical session, the Plan's allowance for each anesthesia provider will be determined using CMS guidelines.
+Network: Nothing for services performed on an inpatient basis or outpatient hospital /ASC; \$15 copayment when performed in a physician's offic Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount Note: If you use a Network facility, we pay Network benefits when you receive services from an anesthesiologist who is not a Network provide See We have Network providers , Section 1, for further details.